Activities for Students

 The Page Center Awards are typically a memorable night where communicators from different industries come together to honor integrity and ethical decision-making — but it doesn't have to end there.
 We hope the discussion will continue the next day in class and throughout the semester.

 Here are some potential assignments professors can include in their classwork based on the awards:

 - Write a one-page reflection of the Page Center Awards along with thoughts on the event.

 - Class discussion: What were the most memorable parts of the night?
 Who was most inspiring?
 What quotes were most impactful?

 - Hold your own Page Center Awards.
 Who is someone that exudes integrity?
 Record a Q&A with them to learn why integrity is important.

 - Write a case study about one of the honorees (You can start here).

 - Share and discuss student-submitted questions.

-The 2021 Page Center Awards will be recorded and available shortly after the live event.
+The 2022 Page Center Awards will be recorded and available shortly after the live event.
 We know students and faculty are busy and may not be able to join us on Feb.
-24. To increase the longevity of this special night, we encourage faculty and students to revisit the recorded awards and include the discussions with our honorees in future in-class conversations.
-Please register and we will send the link to the awards video once it's available.
+23. To increase the longevity of this special night, we encourage faculty and students to revisit the recorded awards and include the discussions with our honorees in future in-class conversations.
+(You can watch last year's event here.)
+Please register and we will send the link to the 2022 awards video once it's available.

 Click here to learn more about past Page Center Awards events and honorees.